stellar/os-projects/ICOsAssetsAndMore.md

 ## ICOs/Assets/Tokens

-You should list yours!
-[Click here to learn how to list your project.](https://github.com/stellar/os-projects/tree/master#-how-to-get-your-project-listed)

 ### [SureRemit](https://token.sureremit.co/)
 SureRemit is an ecosystem for global non-cash remittances.
 SureRemit leverages the merchant network of SureGifts and global partners to enable immigrants to send e-vouchers that can be used to purchase goods and services at several quality merchants and pay bills globally.
 &nbsp;